-The Receiver has reached an agreement in principle with Neil Moody which would resolve the remainder of this litigation.
+As discussed above, the Receiver has reached an agreement in principle with Neil Moody which would resolve the remainder of this litigation.
 The Receiver will provide the pertinent details of this agreement in a future Interim Report after the Commission has completed its review of the agreement.